BA Arabic Studies / Overview

 - View full page

 - Bachelor of Arts (BA)

 - 4 years

 BBBFind out more about contextual admissions.

 Applicants who have been in local authority care for more than three months or have refugee status may be eligible for an offer two grades below the standard requirements.Find out more about contextual admissions.

 34 points overall.
 6,5,5 in Higher Level subjects

 - Study abroad in Arabic-speaking countries.

-- Contact speakers of Arabic and get involved in events about Middle Eastern culture beyond the University in multicultural Manchester - from public lectures to cultural celebrations (cinema, music, food festivals, among others).
+- Contact speakers of Arabic and get involved in events about Middle Eastern culture beyond the University in multicultural Manchester - from public lectures to cultural celebrations including cinema, music and food festivals.

 Policy on additional costs